Halocarbon: History and context

 A few halocarbons are produced in massive amounts by microorganisms.
 For example, several million tons of methyl bromide are estimated to be produced by marine organisms annually.
 Most of the halocarbons encountered in everyday life – solvents, medicines, plastics – are man-made.
 The first synthesis of halocarbons was achieved in the early 1800s.
 Production began accelerating when their useful properties as solvents and anesthetics were discovered.
 Development of plastics and synthetic elastomers has led to greatly expanded scale of production.
 A substantial percentage of drugs are halocarbons.

 Natural halocarbons

-A large amount of the naturally occurring halocarbons are created by wood fire, dioxine for example, or volcanic activities.
-A second large source are marine algae which produce several chlorinated methane and ethane containing compounds.
-There are several thousand complex halocarbons known, produced mainly by marine species.
-Although chlorine compounds are the majority of the discovered compounds, bromides, iodides and fluorides have also been found.
-The tyrian purple, which is a dibromoindigo, is representative of the bromides, while the thyroxine secreted from the thyroid gland, is an iodide, and the highly toxic fluoroacetate is one of the rare natural organofluorides.
-These three representatives, thyroxine from humans, tyrian purple from snails and fluoroacetate from plants, also show that unrelated species use halocarbons for several purposes.
+A large amount of the naturally occurring halocarbons, such as dioxins, are created by wood fire and volcanic activity.
+A third major source is marine algae, which produce several chlorinated methane and ethane containing compounds.
+Several thousand complex halocarbons are known to be produced mainly by marine species.
+Although chlorine compounds are the majority of the discovered compounds, bromides, iodides and fluorides have also been found in nature.
+Tyrian purple is a bromide and is produced by certain sea snails.
+Thyroxine is secreted by the thyroid gland and is an iodide.
+The highly toxic fluoroacetate is one of the rare natural organofluorides and is produced by certain plants.